sayar/RedisMVA/module5_redis_python_node/README.md

 });
 ```

-We won't go into too much detail about how the MongoDB stuff works.
-If you want more detail there, just check out our [MongoDB language drivers walk-through](https://github.com/sedouard/mongodb-mva/tree/master/module3_language_drivers).
+We won't go into too much detail about how MongoDB works.
+If you want more detail there, just check out our [MongoDB language drivers walkthrough](https://github.com/sedouard/mongodb-mva/tree/master/module3_language_drivers).

-Because this query is querying on an un-indexed field - `Primary Type`, over 5 million records this can take a while.
+This query executes on an unindexed field - `Primary Type` - of over 5 million records, this can take a while.
 Run the following commands to run `query.js`:

 ```bash
 # install mongodb language driver